 I am a socio-cultural anthropologist with a special interest in local and regional economies in the context of globalization and transnational connections.
-My ethnographic work centres on the South American Andes, on peoples’ local livelihoods as well as their trans-Atlantic and trans-Pacific mobilities.
+My ethnographic work focusses on the South American Andes, on peoples’ local social life and vernacular markets, as well as transnational trade and mobility.
 I have been working on labour migration from Ecuador and Bolivia to Spain and on the distribution of mobile phones and other electronic appliances from China via Chile into Bolivia.

-I also have a genuine interest in ball games, bodily movement and rhythm which induced me to participate in community football and folkloric dances as part of my fieldwork.
+I have a genuine interest in sports and rhythm which induced me to participate in amateur football and folkloric dances as part of my fieldwork.
 I have been working as non-fiction editor both in-house and free-lance in Germany and Spain.

 You can learn more about my work on the following pages.

 2020 Rebuilt Indigeneity: Architectural Transformations in El Alto.
 Roadsides 4: 8-14. https://roadsides.net/mueller-004/

 2020 Webs of Fiesta-related Trade.
 Chinese Imports, Investment and Reciprocity in La Paz, Bolivia.
 Critique of Anthropology 40 (2): 238-263. https://doi.org/10.1177/0308275X20908297

 2018 Andean-Pacific Commerce and Credit: Bolivian Traders, Asian Migrant Businesses, and International Manufacturers in the Regional Economy.
 Journal for Latin American and Caribbean Anthropology 23(1): 18–36. https://anthrosource.onlinelibrary.wiley.com/doi/full/10.1111/jlca.12328